hpc/pavilion2/docs/README.txt

         Only the id, name, source_location, and run:cmd parts are required to be in each new stanza.
         The id must be unique for each stanza.
      6) At this point you should have at least two files in this directory.
-The default one (the exact name is important) and your new one (the name is not important).
+The default one (the exact name is important) and your new one (the name is not important, but should end with ".yaml").

   - Type "pth view_test_suite ./my-test-config-suite.yaml" to see how your new test suite file is "folded" with the default file.
 Add as may test stanzas as needed.

-  - Type "pth run_test_suite ./my-test-config_suite.yaml" to run your defined tests.
+  - Type "pth run_test_suite ./my-test-config_suite.yaml" to run each test in the test suite.
-    Hint: making sure your jobs work without Pavilion will save you time debugging problems.
+    Hint: making sure your jobs/tests work without Pavilion will save you time debugging problems.

-  - Type "pth get_results ./my-test-config_suite.yaml" to view your results.
+  - Type "pth get_results -ts ./my-test-config_suite.yaml" to view your results.
 Notice the i, p, and f flags to this command.
 There are very helpful if you want to see where the actual result data resides.

-Gazebo transition tips:
+Gazebo transition tips (for former users of Gazebo):

   - A Gazebo test suite can be converted to a Pavilion test suite using the "gzts2pvts" sub-command under "pth".
-Make sure you place this new file in the same directory as the default_test_config.yaml file.
+Place this new converted file in the same directory as the default_test_config.yaml file.
-    Edit this file as necessary, it may require some cleanup if the "gzts2pvts" couldn't figure out all the parts.
+    Edit it as needed, it may require some cleanup if the "gzts2pvts" couldn't figure out all the sub-parts.
-    If you run this on a system where you were using Gazebo it may be able to discover more of its pieces.
+    If you run this on a system where you had Gazebo configured and running it may be able to discover more of its parts.

   - There is no more $GZ_TMPLOGDIR.
-This directory used to reside under the working_space (which still exists) and any files placed there were copied to the final results directory.
-Now, If you want other data saved to the final results directory you can either place it there directly ($PV_JOB_RESULTS_LOG_DIR) OR any files listed in the working_space:save_from_ws
-    section of the test suite will be moved there at job end.
+This directory used to reside under the working_space where, by default, any files placed there were copied to the final results directory.
+Now, If you want other data saved to the final results directory your run script can either place it there directly ($PV_JOB_RESULTS_LOG_DIR) OR any files listed in the working_space:save_from_ws section of the test suite will be moved there at job completion.

 Output data standardization (trend data):
 -----------------------------------------

-Specific test/job related values can be recorded and analyzed if they are saved as trend data.
+Specific test/job related values can be efficiently analyzed if they are saved as trend data.
-Trend data is important result information that is printed as a separate line to STDOUT.
+Trend data is important result information that is printed as a separate line to STDOUT by the users run script and/or application.
 Multiple trend data values can be saved for every test run.
-This data is determined by the application developer.
+This data is obviously unique to each application and is determined by the application developer.

 Syntax:
 <td> name value [units]

 Explanation:
 <td> - tag or marker used by the result parser.
 name - char string, up to 32 chars.
 Name of the trend data item.
 value - char string, up to 64 chars units - char string, up to 24 chars.